google/spirv-tutor/03 - My First Variable/README.md

 argument in this tutorial.
 You should be able to write the instruction on your own now.
 Place it right after the `OpTypePointer` instruction.

-Note: Consult `solution.spirv` if you get stuck, but do so as a last resort.
+Note: Consult `solution.spvasm` if you get stuck, but do so as a last resort.
 You will learn much better by try and error.

 ### Better GLSL